brettz9/eslint-config-ash-nazg/README.md

   it causes problems with stack traces and fails to flag function return as async (particularly in conjunction with `require-await` which effectively enforces not using `async` on such functions either).
+- `prefer-object-has-own` - Not yet supported in all Node
 - (This section is incomplete)

 ## Deprecated rule non-inclusion